Aboriginal and Torres Strait Islander Studies: Cultures and Histories

-This course assists in the development of a comprehensive knowledge of Aboriginal and Torres Strait Islander peoples cultures and histories through Australia's development.
-It covers from the time before the invasion of the British through to the beginning of the 20th Century.
+This course assists in the development of a comprehensive knowledge of Aboriginal and Torres Strait Islander peoples, cultures and histories through Australia's development.
+The course content covers the early years of the interactions between the British and Aborigines through to the Federation of Australia and its aftermath, but is taught from an Aboriginal studies lens.

 - Semester 1 - 2017